R-J-Morscher/Morscher_Nature_2017_Folate_1C_mt_tRNA/README.md

 # Morscher_et al. 2018
-The following provides all R and Python scripts used to analyze next generation sequencing datasets in: Morscher R. J., et al. Mitochondrial translation requires folate-dependent tRNA methylation.
+The following provides all R and Python scripts used to analyze next generation sequencing datasets in: Morscher R. J., et al. 2018.

 ## Table of contents
 ### 1. Code_Disclosure_mtDNA_coverage_and_variants